Skip to content

 Models Used by the surgical_scene_recon Application#

-The surgical_scene_recon application uses a 4D Dynamic Gaussian Splatting model that combines:
+The surgical_scene_recon application uses a five-model pipeline:

-• Gaussian Splatting Model
+Gaussian Splatting Model#

 • Architecture: 3D Gaussians with learned position, scale, rotation, opacity, and color

-• Initialization: Multi-frame point cloud (~30,000-50,000 points from all frames)
+• Initialization: Multi-frame point cloud (~30,000–50,000 points)

 • Renderer: gsplat library (CUDA-accelerated differentiable rasterization)